 How do I make a dairy-free homemade pesto without pine nuts?

-To make a dairy-free pesto, start with 1-2 tablespoons of nutritional yeast.
-This adds a cheesy flavor with no cheese or dairy.
+To make a dairy-free pesto, start with 1-2 tablespoons of nutritional yeast in place of the parmesan cheese.
+This adds a cheesy flavor with no dairy.
 Adjust the amount as needed to get the flavor and consistency you want.

 This will also convert traditional pesto recipes into a vegan pesto sauce for anyone following a 100% plant-based diet.